Guilherme-G-Cadilhe/Guilherme-G-Cadilhe/README.md

   <br>

-I am a Senior Software Engineer specializing in architecting and building distributed systems, data integration pipelines, and high-performance APIs for complex retail and e-commerce ecosystems.<br/>
+Senior Software Engineer and Solutions Architect with over 4 years of experience building distributed systems and high performance APIs for complex ecosystems.
+Specialist in Node.js, Golang, and event-driven architectures, focused on transforming business challenges into scalable solutions that generate measurable value.<br/>

-My focus is on transforming critical business operations, from real-time promotions at the POS to omnichannel inventory synchronization, into resilient, scalable software solutions that drive measurable business value.
+My focus is on transforming critical business operations, into resilient, scalable software solutions that drive measurable business value.
 I thrive on solving large-scale challenges where performance, resilience, and direct business impact are paramount.<br/><br/>

 🚀 **Current Focus**<br/>